Anuradis/SWAPI-GAME/README.md

 # Description

-App implemented in minimal way, I've mainly focused on structuring codebase in odrer to present code style and best practices if it would be real world project.
+App implemented in minimal way, entire work was limited to 3 days.
+I've mainly focused on structuring codebase in order to present code style and best practices if it would be real world project.
-General concept was achieved but due to limited time some I didn't implement all I wanted, therefore I will leave here my proposals/imporvements.
+General concept was achieved but due to limited time I didn't implement all I wanted, therefore I will leave here my proposals/imporvements.

-- WILL BE ADDED BEFORE FINISHING TASK
+- Memo function to and state to keep stored values of function execution    with already used params
+- Define more unit and e2e tests (only crucial implemented)
+- JSDocs more can be added (crucial functions commented)
+- Styling of website is not bad as for time spent, but it's definetally not polished up
+- Add debounce to inputs

 ## Project Setup